factories act 1948

 Notably, the Factories Act applies exclusively to specific factories that employ ten or more workers, encompassing apprentices within this scope.

-Although they introduced the Bill for the Factories Act of 1948 in the same year, it came into effect in 1949.
+Although they introduced the Bill for the Factories Act 1948 in the same year, it came into effect in 1949.
 However, post-independent India saw a bunch of other labor reforms in addition to the Factories Act of 1948.
-Let’s have a look.
+While the Factories Act of 1948 was a foundational step toward regulating workplace safety and working hours in industrial settings, it was soon followed by several other key legislations.

 • Lack of awareness